SandyBridge101/countr_api/README.md

-flutter_spinkit for animations used in the application. expansion_tile_card was used to implement the expandable card for the filter section. google_fonts for adding new fonts to the project
+flutter_spinkit for animations used in the application. expansion_tile_card was used to implement the expandable card for the filter section. google_fonts for adding new fonts to the project internet_connection_checker to check connectivity fluttertoast for displaying toasts

 #If i had more time i would
 expand the filter and search features to make the list